fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 // highlight-end
 ```

-The app seems to work.
+The application seems to be working.
 However, let's now switch to using Sequelize instead of SQL as it is intended to be used.

 ### Model